Underworld-Geodynamics-Education/Cloud-Intro2Python/ExampleContent/Instructions.md

 ---
 layout: home
-title: Example page
+title: Instructions - how to add your own content
 author: Louis Moresi
-description: Course notes
+description:
-permalink: Example2
+permalink: Instructions
 ---

 # Some example content